hien2706/Real-Time-Batch-Processing-and-Analysis-for-Recruitment-Platform/README.md

 | spend_hour               | double   |
 | sources                  | text     |

-CDC mechanisms were implemented to efficiently identify and propagate updates from Cassandra to MySQL
+CDC mechanisms were implemented to efficiently identify and propagate updates from Cassandra to MySQL by continously checking latest update time between Cassandra and MySQL.

 ## Visualization
 Dashboard is created using Grafana connect to MySQL for anaylytical purpose and monitoring